ridulfo/ai-tools/README.md

 # AI-Tools
-AI-Tools is a collection of AI-driven tools that follow the Unix philosophy.
+ai-tools is a collection of AI-driven tools that follow the Unix philosophy.
 This sames them easily composable and incredibly **powerful**.

 ## semgrep
 **Semantic search for local files - no database required**